pawarherschel/UniOfAalto2ndPhase/analytical.typ

 == "Given the opportunity, players will optimize the fun out of a game."
 I need to make sure that the optimal path is the fun path.
 I am guilty of this as well.
 However, this is supposed to be a cooperative board game.
 What does winning mean in this context?
 Does it even make sense to have a win state in the game? #[#link("https://www.minecraft.net/en-us")[Minecraft]<links>] doesn't have one.

 I used to play Minecraft with friends back in school.
 Killing the ender dragon triggers ending credits.
-However, to most people, that's not the point, it's more about having fun.
+However, to most people, that's not the end, it's more about having fun.

 Playing a cooperative and creative game brings people together.
 Thus, I decided that the game shouldn't have an explicit win condition, and just like Minecraft, I decided that the "win condition" should be the memories.